-Thus we find that insanity prevails most in those countries where the people enjoy civil and religious freedom, where every person has liberty to engage in the strife for the highest honours and stations in society, and where the road to wealth and distinction of every kind is equally open to all.
+Thus we find that insanity prevails most in those countries where people enjoy civil and religious freedom, where every person has liberty to engage in the strife for the highest honours and stations in society, and where the road to wealth and distinction of every kind is equally open to all.
 There is but little insanity in those countries where the government is despotic.
 The inhabitants of such countries possess but little mental activity compared with those who live in a republic, or under a representative government.
-There is little insanity in China, and travellers state that there is not much in Turkey.
+There is but little insanity in China, and travellers state that there is but little in Turkey.
 The disease is uncommon in Spain and also in Russia, out of the large cities.
-In France there is much less in the country than in the cities.
-59 Humboldt states that he saw very few cases of mental derangement among the American savages.
+In France there is much less in the country than in the cities.\ Humboldt states that he saw very few cases of mental derangement among the American savages.
 In such countries the spirit of inquiry and improvement is seldom awakened, or is soon stifled when it is; and the inhabitants exhibit but little more mental excitement than the brute creation.

-59 Esquirol.
+\ Esquirol.
 Art.
 Folie.
-Vol. 16.
-Dictionnaire des Sciences Medicals.
+Vol. xvi.
+Dictionnaire des Sciences Médicales.

 In all countries, the disease prevails most among those whose minds are most excited.
 Aristotle noticed, in his day, the great prevalence of insanity among statesmen and politicians.
 It is said, the disease prevails most among those whose minds are excited by hazardous speculations, and by works of imagination and taste; and but little among those whose minds are exercised only by calm inquiry.
-The registers of the Bicetre, in France, show, that the insane of the educated classes consist chiefly of priests, painters, sculptors, poets, and musicians; while no instance of the disease in naturalists, physicians, geometricians or chemists has occurred.
-60

-In all ages and countries, insanity has prevailed most in times of great moral and mental commotion.
-The crusades, and the spirit of chivalry that followed them, the reformation of Luther, the civil and religious discords of Europe, the French Revolution, the American Revolution, greatly multiplied cases of insanity.
-61 So true is it, that moral and mental causes excite this disease, that Esquirol says, he "could give the history of the Revolution, from the taking of the Bastile until the last appearence of Bonaparte, by that of some lunatics, whose insanity relates to the events which have distinguished this long period."
+The registers of the Bicêtre, in France, show that the insane of the educated classes consist chiefly of priests, painters, sculptors, poets, and musicians; while no instance of the disease in naturalists, physicians, geometricians, or chemists, has occurred.\ chivalry that followed them, the Reformation of Luther, the civil and religious discords of Europe, the French Revolution, the American Revolution, greatly multiplied cases of insanity.\ So true is it, that moral and mental causes excite this disease, that Esquirol says, he 'could give the history of the revolution, from the taking of the Bastile until the last appearance of Buonaparte, by that of some lunatics, whose insanity relates to the events which have distinguished this long period.'